NorthTec

-NorthTec (Tai Tokerau Wānanga) is a tertiary education provider in northern New Zealand, with its main campus in Raumanga, Whangarei.
+NorthTec (Tai Tokerau Wānanga) is a tertiary education provider in northern New Zealand, with its main campus in Raumanga, Whangārei.
 NorthTec provides programmes ranging from foundation, certificate, diploma and degree levels.
 The degrees are nationally monitored and so can lead to postgraduate study at universities and other organisations.
 NorthTec works closely with local and national industries.

 History

 NorthTec was founded as Northland Community College.
-This opened with its own campus in Raumanga Valley, Whangarei, on 1 April 1978.
+This opened with its own campus in Raumanga Valley, Whangārei, on 1 April 1978.
 As such, its mission was largely to offer trade and community education.
 The first chief executive officer was Noel Harrison.